zlsa/zlsadesign.com/content/article/recap-of-reusable-rockets.md

 Alongside a brand-new center core, they launched the Falcon Heavy into space, along with its test payload: Elon's [original Tesla Roadster](https://en.wikipedia.org/wiki/Elon_Musk%27s_Tesla_Roadster).
-The side boosters both flew back and landed at Cape Canaveral, only about 500 meters and 3 seconds apart.
+The side boosters both flew back and landed at Cape Canaveral, about 100 meters and 3 seconds apart.

 While it's not economically sensible to recover and reuse the Falcon 9 upper stage, SpaceX is working hard at recovering the Falcon 9 fairings.
 Combined,